lightningkite/kotlin-components/README.md

     //Anko, makes a vertical recycler view.
 A RecyclerView is the modern equivalent of a ListView. verticalRecyclerView() {

-        //This wonderful shortcut function sets up the adapter using a list of items, a default item
+        //This wonderful shortcut function sets up the adapter using a list of items and a lambda
-        //to display when their are errors, and a lambda which takes an observable of an item and
+        //which takes an observable of an item and makes a view using standard Anko. standardAdapter(items) { obs ->
-        //returns a free-floating view.
-        makeAdapter(items, "") { obs ->
-            TextView(activity).apply {
+            textView {
                 bindString(obs)
                 gravity = Gravity.CENTER
                 textSize = 18f